Your money-making expert. Financial journalist, TV and radio personality.

 Cotton, linen and viscose all dye really well but note that any fabric that’s mixed with polyester will result in lighter shades than shown on the dye box.
 Wool and silk should be dyed with a hand fabric dye.

-Polyester, Nylon and other synthetics.
+Polyester, Nylon and other synthetics cannot be dyed.

-Dylon say that if you’re unsure about the material of your item, you can cut a small section of the hem, send it to them, and they will let you know whether it’s suitable for dyeing.
+Dylon (the manufacturer) say that if you’re unsure about the material of your item, you can cut a small section of the hem, send it to them, and they will let you know whether it’s suitable for dyeing.
 You will need to use salt with all Dylon dyes (except the Wash & Dye range) because it opens up the pores of the fabric and allows the dye to be absorbed.

 So many of us have that special little black dress which we cant bear to part with.
 But if yours is faded, dyeing it will give a whole new lease of life.
 Dylon have dyes in black, brown and navy blue which are perfect for faded clothes.